-Responsibility sits with the governing body, which must lead by example and embed a culture of continuous improvement.
-This standard applies to providers in Categories 4, 5, and 6 under the Support at Home programme.
-Its goal is to ensure operational integrity in aged care from the top down.
+The governing body holds ultimate responsibility, leading by example and fostering a culture of continuous improvement.
+This standard applies to providers in Categories 4, 5, and 6 under the Support at Home Program, ensuring operational integrity across aged care services.

 Standard 2 begins with the voices that matter most: